Esa-Kurniawan/quick-dictionary/README.md

 a dictionary app that take a word as an input and return a lexicon (definition, pronuncitions, etc) of that word

-## Motivations
+## Motivation

-i've never using an API before, so i try using one by created this dictionary web app
+i've never using an API before, so i went up to google and search for an api and found out some word api, and gave it a tried

 ## Build With